Maidenhead Rowing Club: History

 The earliest record of rowing in Maidenhead is from July 5, 1839, where a regatta was held on the Cliveden Reach several weeks after the first-ever Henley Regatta.
 Two boats from Maidenhead competed for the Town Cup for four-oared boats - the 'Star' and the 'Lady of the Lake'.

 The following year, 'The Star' club from Maidenhead entered the District Challenge Cup at Henley Regatta.
 The crew was formed of W. Skindle, H. Fuller, G. Robinson, J. Brown(s) and W. Brown(c) (given the time period, W. Skindle can safely be assumed to be William Skindle, who was the founder of the infamous Skindles hotel in Maidenhead).
 They were beaten in the first round by the 'Albion' club from Henley.

 Very little is known about 'The Star' rowing club, and after this inaugural appearance at Henley, this club seemed to disappear, and no known rowing club existed between 1840 and 1876.
-Regattas were held in Maidenhead over this time period - in fact the very first rowing almanac gives details of a regatta held in Maidenhead in 1860, and some sources cite that regattas were held annually from 1839 to 1850.
+Regattas were held in Maidenhead over this time period - in fact the first rowing almanac gives details of a regatta held in Maidenhead in 1860, and some sources cite that regattas were held annually from 1839 to 1850.
 Crews and scullers from Maidenhead did compete at various regattas during this intermittent time period, but never seemed to belong to a particular rowing club.